-Plan: It’s very frustrating for employees when things keep changing without any advance notice.
+It’s very frustrating for employees when things keep changing without any advance notice.
 Sometimes outside forces demand sudden change.
 For example, one of your biggest competitors may offer a discounted rate on certain types of massage and you need to adjust your offering to attract prospects.
 However, most of the time, you should be able to anticipate change and so plan ahead so that you’re not constantly in reaction mode.

-Be clear about expectations: Employees will complain that they don’t understand what their manager expects.
+Employees will complain that they don’t understand what their manager expects.
 It’s incumbent on you to be sure that you have clearly communicated what the goals and deadlines are for a certain project and that your employees understand exactly what you mean.
 At times, someone may need more coaching or training to handle a task.
 If that’s the case, make sure they get the training they need, whether from you, another employee or by taking a course outside your spa or massage practice.

-Be honest: Being honest with your team earns their respect and trust.
+Being honest with your team earns their respect and trust.
 If there are issues or problems with your spa or massage practice that your team should know about, share what you feel is appropriate so that there are no surprises.
 Also when you are giving someone feedback, be honest.
 That doesn’t mean you need to be overly critical, but most people want to do the best they can and so value honest feedback.

-Give credit when due: Employees look to you for approval, whether they indicate so or not.
+Employees look to you for approval, whether they indicate so or not.
 Give credit for a job well done.
 Acknowledging good work motivates your team to strive to continue to do better.

-Set an example: You can’t expect your employees to act or behave a certain way when you aren’t doing the same.
+You can’t expect your employees to act or behave a certain way when you aren’t doing the same.
 Inspire your team by setting an example.

 Becoming a leader requires a commitment to develop the necessary skills.
 If you are willing to make the effort, you can become a leader that takes your team and spa or massage practice to the next level and beyond.